 Places are limited so early booking is recommended.

-About Julie De Rohan
+Hosted by Julie De Rohan

 I'm a BACP accredited psychotherapist who specialises in emotion-driven overeating.
 I know what it's like to be stuck in a bingeing/shame cycle.
 After decades of bingeing, overeating, failing diets, incessant weight loss and weight gain, I've normalised my eating and now enjoy a peaceful relationship with food.
 My aim is to help you do the same.